DPotoyan/Chem324/_sources/ch01/note02.md

 - Unit of planck constant, $h = 6.63 10^{–34} J s$
 - Unit of frequency $\nu$, $s^{-1}$.
 ```

+- This means atoms and molecules absorb and emit radiation in discrete quantities, multiples of $h\nu$, which are called quanta! $E_1, E_2,E_3 …$

+- When light is emitted or absorbed, the atom or molecule jumps from one state to another and the energy difference $h\nu = E_n - E_m$ is either coming from light or is used to generate light.

-- Note how small $h$ is in the macroscopic units (such as J s).
+> Note how small $h$ is in the macroscopic units (such as J s).
 This is why quantization of energy is hardly noticeable and classical mechanics works so well at the macro scale.
 In the limit $h \rightarrow 0$, $E$ becomes continuous, and an arbitrary real value of E is allowed.
 This is the classical limit.